Docker Hub Alternatives

 • +Bundled into GitHub plans (no separate billing)

-• +Tight integration with GitHub repos and dependency graph
+• +Tight integration with GitHub repos, dependency graph, and Dependabot

 Trade-offs